Dental Insurance in India : All You Need to Know

 Try to picture yourself waking up in the wee hours of the morning with a throbbing toothache.
 You try to ignore the pain and go back to sleep, but it only worsens.
 The next morning, you rush to the dentist and are informed that you need root canal treatment, which can cost a considerable amount of money.
 This situation can be stressful and overwhelming, especially if you are not financially prepared for unexpected dental expenses.
-However, your dental insurance in India — if you have one—can help you manage dental care costs and avoid such situations.
-Maintaining good oral hygiene is essential to good health.
-However, dental treatments and procedures can be quite expensive, making it difficult for individuals to manage dental care costs.
-Let us try to understand what is dental insurance, its features and advantages, and most importantly, why it’s important for you.
+However, your dental insurance can help you manage dental care costs and avoid such situations.

 It is a type of medical insurance policy that provides coverage for various necessary dental procedures and treatments.
-Dental health insurance plans typically cover procedures such as routine check-ups, cleanings, fillings, extractions, and root canals.
-Some policies may also cover cosmetic dental procedures such as teeth whitening and veneers only if necessary and recommended by doctors.
+Dental health insurance in India typically covers procedures such as routine check-ups, cleanings, fillings, extractions, and root canals.
+Some policies may also cover cosmetic dental procedures, such as teeth whitening and veneers, only if medically necessary and recommended by doctors.

 Most health insurance policies do not cover dental treatments because they are considered pre-planned and cosmetic.
 However, if any dental treatment is required due to an accidental injury or illness and is recommended by doctors as part of the treatment, the medical expenses are covered by insurers.

-There is no specific dental insurance plan, and few insurance providers offer dental coverage as part of healthcare plans.
-Fillings, crowns, extractions and surgery are covered but not cosmetic surgeries.
-If you have opted for out-patient (OPD) coverage, the dental expenses are usually covered, but only those related to extractions, fillings, X-rays, root canal treatments, etc. The cost of dentures, cosmetic surgery, dental prosthesis, dental implants, orthodontics, orthognathic surgery, jaw alignment, etc., are not covered unless necessitated by an accidental injury.
+There is no specific dental insurance plan, but some insurance providers offer dental coverage as part of healthcare plans.
+Fillings, crowns, extractions and surgery are covered, but not cosmetic surgeries.
+If you have opted for out-patient (OPD) coverage, the dental expenses are usually covered, but only those related to extractions, fillings, X-rays, root canal treatments, etc. The cost of dentures, cosmetic surgery, dental prosthesis, dental implants, orthodontics, orthognathic surgery, jaw alignment, etc., is not covered unless necessitated by an accidental injury.

 Why Do You Need Dental Health Insurance?